We are committed to

 These are two different titles for essentially the same occupation in the mental health field, both of which require a significant degree of education as well as training.
 LMHC/LMHCA offer a method of mental health counseling that is very individually based and tends to rely on a more collaborative approach then other methods of mental health counseling and often has a more flexible outlook on methodologies.
 Due to this, LPC’s and LMHC’s are often able to make use of more novel approaches and also develop therapies that they find to be effective.
 It is this flexibility in methods and practice that many find appealing when weighing their options between professional counseling and other occupations in mental health therapy.

 Washington’s addiction counselors are credentialed by the Washington State Department of Health (DOH).
-Certification as a Chemical Dependency Professional is based on meeting education, examination, and supervised practice requirements.
-Chemical Dependency Professional is to provide services for individuals, family and groups in mastering their addictions, and to understand the problems caused by their chemical dependency.
+Certification as a Substance Use Disorder Professional is based on meeting education, examination, and supervised practice requirements.
+The Substance Use Disorder Professional is to provide services for individuals, family and groups in mastering their addictions, and to understand the problems caused by their chemical dependency.

 Seattle Counseling Service Interns